gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    SCTP association is aborted.
 When the DTLS connection has been established the PVALID chunk is exchanged to verify that no downgrade attack between different protection engines has occurred.
-To prevent manipulation of the PVALID chunk it is encrypted and integrity protected as plain text SCTP chunk in an DTLS application data record that is then encapsulated in a CRYPTO chunk and provided with a SCTP common header to form a complete SCTP packet.
+To prevent manipulation, the PVALID chunk is protected by encrypted and integrity protected as plain text SCTP chunk in an DTLS application data record that is then encapsulated in a CRYPTO chunk and provided with a SCTP common header to form a complete SCTP packet.